OpenRailAssociation/osrd-website/content/docs/guides/contribute/contribute-code/commit-conventions.en.md

 - the title should be self-explanatory: no need to read anything else to understand it
 - the commit title is all lower-case
 - the title is clear to a reader not familiar with the code
-- the body of the commit contains a detailled description of the change
+- the body of the commit contains a detailed description of the change

 {{% alert title="" color="info"%}}
-An automated check is performed to enforce as much as possible this formating.
+An automated check is performed to enforce as much as possible this formatting.
 {{% /alert %}}

 ### Counter-examples of commit titles